The Ironist

 Photo by Nikolay on Unsplash

 I stood beneath an olive tree outside the ruins of Delphi, not far from where Pythia, the high priestess of the oracle once sat, inhaling vapors and mumbling prophecies.
 The view was a gorgeous sprawl of mountains, cypress trees, and history.
-The place seemed to whisper that nothing is permanent, but everything echoes.

 This was my first trip to Greece.
 And what I realized was that everything is earthy and welcoming.
 The stone paths, the sun-washed walls, the stray cats on church steps.
 There’s a warmth to the air (and I’m not saying that just because I flew in from Canada) and a kind of grace that makes even the ruins feel like they’re waiting just for you.

+Delphi is a couple of hours northwest of Athens, tucked into the slopes of Mount Parnassus.
+Unlike the Parthenon, which is constantly swarmed and Instagrammed, Delphi feels a bit severe.
 What struck me wasn’t the temple or the theatre or even the museum with its smug bronze statue that clearly knows it survived more than I ever will.
 It was the absurdity of it all.
 That once, people believed a woman in a trance could speak the truth of the universe.
 And even more absurd…that sometimes, she did.

-It makes you wonder: what prophecies are we ignoring today because they arrive cracked, imperfect and without a corporate logo?
+what are we ignoring today just because they are cracked and imperfect?

 The Echoes You Can’t Miss

-If Delphi is the quiet oracle of Greece, then the rest of the country is her louder, more dramatic family.
+If Delphi is the oracle of Greece, then the rest of the country is her louder, more dramatic family.
 Every island, ruin, and sun-drenched staircase has something to say.

 Athens